Venezuela's Chavez calls home to squash death rumors

 He said the rumors about his health were so strong they even had his mother worried and he had to call her.

+Photos released by the Venezuelan government showed Chavez wearing a track suit and strolling in a garden in Havana with Foreign Minister Nicolas Maduro, playing bowls with his brother, Adan, and kissing a crucifix as he hugged his daughter, Maria Gabriela.

+Information Minister Andres Izarra posted the photos on his Facebook page with the title “Chavez alive and kicking.”

-Opposition candidate Henrique Capriles has complained that Chavez was running Venezuela remotely by Twitter from a Havana hospital bed.
-One of the president’s first acts when he returns will be to sign a new labor law that takes effect on May 1.
+Opposition candidate Henrique Capriles criticized Chavez for running the oil producing nation remotely by Twitter from a Havana hospital bed.
+One of the president’s first acts when he returns will be to sign a new labor law to take effect on May 1.

 Chavez’s political ally and president of the National Assembly legislature Diosdado Cabello accused the opposition of having a “morbid obsession” with the former soldier’s health.